top of page

 • Scheduling health check-ups and dental visits

-Spring markets and nurseries also offer fresh plants and seeds if you want to start a garden.
+Spring markets and nurseries will have seeds in early spring if you want to start a garden - look for them in February and March.

 Summer Errands